-I am a postgraduate research student at the Centre for Doctoral Training in Data Science, part of the School of Informatics at the University of Edinburgh.
+I am a machine learning researcher and data scientist based in Edinburgh.
+I was a postgraduate research student at the Centre for Doctoral Training in Data Science, part of the School of Informatics at the University of Edinburgh.

 I am interested in Bayesian approaches to machine learning and statistical inference.
-For my PhD I am working on using Bayesian inference for scientific applications that have traditionally presented challenges for probabilistic modelling, as part of Iain Murray's research group.
+For my PhD I researched methods for using Bayesian inference and deep learning for scientific applications that have traditionally presented challenges for probabilistic modelling, as part of Iain Murray’s research group.
 Applications I have worked on include physiological modelling and density estimation for noisy astronomical datasets.

 Before moving to Edinburgh I worked as a data scientist and software engineer in London.
 For my undergraduate degree I studied engineering at the University of Cambridge.